HPC MPI Exercise 1: Homework Project

 Hard copies of:

 1. Your written analysis of this project.
-Print this using the print function of the word processor you use to write your analysis.
+Print this using the print function of the word processor you used to write your analysis.

 2. Your line charts and spreadsheet data.
-The spreadsheet data can be printed using your spreadsheet application, but each line chart should be printed on a separate page and maximally sized to fill that page so that the chart reveals as much detail as possible.
-(If necessary, copy each chart into a word processing application and print it from there.)
+The spreadsheet data can be printed using your spreadsheet application, but each line chart should be printed on a separate page and maximally sized to fill that page to reveal as much detail as possible.
+(If necessary, copy each chart into a word processing application, blow it up to fill a full page, and print it from there.)
 Be sure each chart has a descriptive title to indicate how it is different, and clearly label your axes (including units).
 Provide a legend beneath your chart's title and use different kinds of lines (e.g., solid vs. dashed) on your charts to clearly indicate which program each line represents, so that your lines can be clearly distinguished when printed in black-and-white or gray scale.
-As noted previously, if the two lines are very close to one another, experiment with using a log-scale on the Y-axis to maximize the separation between the two lines.

-To save paper, use the enscript command to print the file created by script.
-For example, if your script file is named typescript, you can enter:
+3. A hard copy of each program.
+To save paper, use the enscript command to print them.
+For example, to print your slices program, you can enter:

-and your typescript file will be printed in two-up format, using both sides of the sheet of paper on printers that support 2-sided printing.
+and your program will be printed in two-up format, using both sides of the sheet of paper on printers that support 2-sided printing.

-4. Two of the .out output files generated by Slurm on the cluster using 32 processes--one for each version of your program.
+4. The two .out output files generated by Slurm on the cluster using 256 processes--one for each version of your program.
 Use scp to transfer these files from the cluster back to your lab workstation.
 From there, you should be able to print both files (two-up, front-and-back) by entering:

 cat *.out | enscript